WarwickStudentArtsFestival/WSAF-Scripts/digital-signage/README.md

 To get around this, we can use RSS feeds, which are fetched server-side, and then manipulate these using custom JavaScript.
 These RSS feeds contain JSON information about the event in each article body, which also contains base64-encoded images.
 This repository contains all scripts used for these screens so that they can be reused in the future.

+Note: all browsers running digital signage must be in the correct timezone (i.e. BST or Europe/London) otherwise times may show incorrectly.

 ## Screen Limitations
 * RSS feed content is limited to 2MB, so we need to make sure that all images are resized to fit whtin this
 * Digital signage resolution: 1437x808px